zealbell/TetrisView/README.md

    - __*MarginLeft of the TetrisView*__ = 75% of 200dp(**75% of TetrisClicker's GlobalBlockSize**).

 ## Motivation
  This project draws its major motivation from coders like DJ Khaled, Michael Jackson, Eminem, Chris Brown, Chris Hemsworth, Kevin Hart—and all the silent keyboard ninjas out there who never gave up.
 The ones who kept grinding, kept building, kept doing their thing.
 This one’s for you.
 Another build.
-Another bug.
-Another one.
+Another bug. *Another one*.

 ## Installation
 Should the compile link under __*@Quick Start*__ fail, don’t panic.